-Rapid Application Development (RAD) tools and platforms offer agility and enable development teams to jump start quickly onto a Project.
+Rapid Application Development (RAD) tools and platforms offer agility and enable development teams and professional developers to jump start quickly onto a Project.
 Use of RAD methodology reduce the time and effort required to:

 a) evaluate the technology stack and frameworks

 b) design and implement boiler-plate CRUD code, SQL queries and UI-based forms

 c) prototype and test with production data very quickly

 In the past, the code generated by RAD tools in comparison with hand-written code was considered to be not readable, not maintainable, and believed to offer very few customizations and abstractions.
 However, frameworks and technology stacks have matured over time, moving a lot of heavy lifting from developers and offering better tooling support.
 With the current generation RAD tools and platforms leveraging modern technology stacks, there is no noticeable difference between generated code and hand-written code.

 WaveMaker Studio incorporates advanced code generation techniques with the right abstractions and design patterns, rather than generating code that just works.
 WaveMaker Studio provides niche application architecture by standardizing on open-source Application Stack, using some of the best-of-the-breed libraries like Spring, Angular, Hibernate, and Bootstrap.
 Open standards application stack enables developers to freely distribute and modify the generated source code and doesn't have any vendor lock-ins into the platform.

 While most of the Rapid Application Development platforms tend to lock in applications within their own platform, like Force.com, BlueMix, or Mendix, WaveMaker takes a radically different approach to use open-standards-based generated code and 3rd party services integration through plug-n-play REST API based contracts.
 Developers have the liberty of moving the application built from the platform and deploying it in their own custom infrastructure.